Missouri Retail Sports Betting Now Live: A Complete Guide

 Missouri Retail Sports Betting

-Retail sports betting in Missouri goes live on December 1, 2025, at 12:00 a.m.
+Retail sports betting in Missouri went live on December 1, 2025, at 12:00 a.m.
 CT.
-You’ll find announced retail sportsbooks at Ameristar Kansas City, Ameristar St. Charles, River City Casino, and Hollywood Casino St. Louis, with Argosy Riverside Casino planning a book (all pending approvals and final timelines).
+Some of the announced retail sportsbooks are Ameristar Kansas City, Ameristar St. Charles, River City Casino, and Hollywood Casino St. Louis, with Argosy Riverside Casino planning a book.
 You must be 21+, present on casino property, and place wagers at the window or a kiosk.

 RotoGrinders brings to you a complete guide to Missouri retail sports betting.
 With our tips, you’ll be able to place sports wagers in person in the Show Me State!